Network Requirements

 GRAX -> Database

 For metadata storage, search indexing, and storage optimizations, GRAX uses Postgres.
-Allow the GRAX app to access your configured Postgres database.
+Allow the GRAX Application to access your configured Postgres database.

 GRAX -> Storage

 For longterm storage, GRAX uses blob storage platforms.
-Allow the GRAX app to access your chosen blob storage bucket/platform.
+Allow the GRAX Application to access your chosen blob storage bucket/platform.

 Ingress Network Connections

-The following are descriptions of the rules related to traffic that flows towards the GRAX instance.
+The following are descriptions of the rules related to traffic that flows towards the compute resource running your GRAX Application.

 End Users -> GRAX

-End users of GRAX access the GRAX app via a web browser.
+End users of GRAX access the GRAX Application via a web browser.
 This traffic originates from their local IPs unless using a VPN or proxy.
-To allow your users to use GRAX, allow their IPs to hit the public endpoint for your GRAX app.
+To allow your users to use GRAX, allow their IPs to hit the public endpoint for your GRAX Application.
 If all of your users share a network segment (VPN, corporate network, etc.), allowing that network segment access may be sufficient.

 (Optional) Salesforce -> GRAX

 NOTE: this traffic is optional based on feature usage.
-If your use case for GRAX doesn't necessitate using LWC or iFrames, Salesforce won't make requests to your GRAX app.
+If your use case for GRAX doesn't necessitate using LWC or iFrames, Salesforce won't make requests to your GRAX Application.

-The following are descriptions of the rules related to traffic that flows entirely externally from the GRAX instance network, but impacts the GRAX application.
+The following are descriptions of the rules related to traffic that flows entirely independently from the compute resource running your GRAX Application, but which may impact its operation.

 GRAX HQ -> Salesforce